Suhasrv2403/RealTimeLogAnalytics/readme.md

 This project implements a real-time log analytics pipeline using modern data engineering tools:
 **Kafka, Spark Structured Streaming, Elasticsearch, Kibana, Airflow**, and **Python**.

 Logs are ingested from a simulated log producer, processed in real time using Spark, indexed in Elasticsearch, and visualized via Kibana dashboards.
-Logs are archived to S3 using Airflow.
+Logs are archived to MinIO using Airflow.

 ---